 Social bookmarking – it’s what legacy social media site Delicious was known for.

 Reddit is social news in contrast, while Facebook is social networking.
-Image bookmarking one of the best working things when it comes to the wisdom of crowds.
+Image bookmarking is one of the best working things when it comes to the wisdom of crowds.
 Let me explain!

 Smart mobs or dumb fake news?

 Some social sites tend to collect the lowest common denominator e.g. “funny images”.
 Only extremely main stream content that is often dumbed down completely goes viral.
 Initially

 social bookmarking really reflected popularity and quality of particular content.